benvanik/node-airplay/README.md

     device.reverse();

     // Change the playback rate
-    // NOTE: only 0 and 1 seek to be supported for most media types var rate = 0; // 0 = pause, 1 = resume
+    // NOTE: only 0 and 1 seem to be supported for most media types var rate = 0; // 0 = pause, 1 = resume
     device.rate(rate);